grantwinney/blog/content/posts/learn/_csharp/csharp-extension-members/index.md

   - Learn
 tags:
   - csharp-14
+  - csharp
 ---
 Visual Studio 2026 was [released a week ago](https://learn.microsoft.com/en-us/visualstudio/releases/2026/release-notes), so it's time to checkout [C# 14](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-14) and see what new and interesting goodies we got, starting with [extension members](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/extension-methods)!
-If you'd like to mess around with the code on here, it's available in my [CSharpDotNetFeatures](https://github.com/grantwinney/CSharpDotNetFeatures) repo on GitHub.
+If you'd like to mess around with the code on here, it's available in my [CSharpDotNetFeatures](https://github.com/grantwinney/CSharpDotNetFeatures/tree/master/C%23%2014/ExtensionMembers) repo on GitHub.

 ## Extension Methods (a review)